 They gathered to declare that poverty was a violation of human rights and that further action was needed.
 The resolution was adopted, and October 17th became International Day for the Eradication of Poverty.

 According to the 2022 GLOBAL MULTIDIMENSIONAL POVERTY INDEX (MPI) Even before the COVID-19 pandemic and the current cost-of-living crisis are accounted for, the data shows that 1.2 billion people in 111 developing countries live in acute multidimensional poverty.
 This is nearly double the number who are seen as poor when poverty is defined as living on less than $1.90 per day.

 The United Nations have 17 Sustainable Development Goals.
-These goals together are what is needed to end poverty and make countries stable.
-These goals are intertwined.
-They are interconnected.
-You cannot strive to do better in one area but neglect the others.
+It is stated the SDG 17 goals together are what is needed to end poverty and make countries stable.

-30 WAYS TO RIGHT A WRONG Take Action Get involved.
+See the Borgen Project post on 30 WAYS TO RIGHT A WRONG

 Intelligent houses; high-efficiency, non-polluting transportation systems; advanced computer technology; and a number of other innovations that add value to the lives of all people – in a very short period of time.
 Learn about the Venus Project